If you’re looking for somewhere to see monkeys in Cancun then you’re in the right place.

 This hotel has a resident population of wild howler monkeys that roam the resort.

-Guests have reported that you constantly see monkeys and other wildlife walking around all day long and even sometimes have a monkey visitor on your balcony.
+I constantly saw monkeys and other wildlife walking around the resort all day long and we even had a monkey visitor on our balcony!

 Check out what you can expect from a stay at Iberostar Tucan hotel in the video below: